Clinical governance describes the systems, processes, leadership and culture that helps us to deliver safe healthcare.

 The Clinical Governance Assessment Tool for Boards

-The Clinical Governance Assessment Tool for Boards (the tool) has been developed to assist Board members and Executives to assess their level of functioning in relation to key clinical governance concepts.
+The Clinical Governance Assessment Tool for Boards (the tool) has been developed to assist Board members and Executives to assess their level of functioning and maturity in relation to key clinical governance concepts.

 Performance reports and data

 Health data is an important part of a clinical governance toolkit that informs the Board, CEO and executives about health service performance and steers clinical governance activities.
 The Victorian Agency for Health Information (VAHI) has developed a series of short videos on data interpretation.